 Social selling is all about relationships.
 Of course you’ll want to share your new gig with your friends.
 But, please respect the friend who says “no.” Even if she can’t say “no.” If she’s giving you excuses because she doesn’t want to hurt your feelings, learn to read between the lines.
 Be gracious.
-You are going to hear way more no’s than you will hear yeses.
-One sales training class I took taught me to expect one yes for every nine no’s.
+You are going to hear way more no more times than you will hear yes.
+One sales training class I took taught me to expect one yes for every nine nos.
 So when your friend says “no,” respect her decision.
 And don’t take it personally.
 There could be a hundred reasons why she doesn’t want to buy your thing or host a party for you.
 Don’t make it awkward.
-Thank her for being honest and keep moving through the no’s until you find the yes.
+Thank her for being honest and keep moving through until you find the yes.

 Be social media savvy.

 While social media can be a fantastic way to spread the word about your business, keep in mind that the majority of your “friends” and followers probably will not be interested in your business.
 They follow you because they like you–not necessarily your business.
 They want to see pictures of your kids, your dog, your latest dinner experiment.
 So keep your personal page about you, your family, your passions–and only occasionally your business.
 Create a business account, page or group for those who opt in to hear about your business more regularly.
 I confess I was slow to this party.
 I didn’t want to have multiple accounts to manage and thought I could just sprinkle my business throughout my personal posts.
 Then I realized how few of my friends engaged with my business posts compared to how many engaged with my personal posts.
 I started a group to share my product and service and within two weeks I had 50+ women opt in to follow that Facebook group.
 Now I have permission to post daily about what my clients and I have in common, and I don’t think twice about what my friends and followers think.